List of children of General Hospital: Taylor DuBois

 Taylor DuBois is the younger sister of Felix DuBois.
 Taylor comes to Port Charles to spend the summer with her big brother Felix (Marc Anthony Samuel) and falls for TJ Ashford (Tequan Richmond).
 The role was originated by Samantha Logan who made her first appearance on June 4, 2013.
 In September 2013, it was announced that the role had been recast with actress Pepi Sonuga who made her onscreen debut later that month.

 Angela Durrell said Taylor's introduction would not only add to the dynamic for the younger characters, but would also make things interesting for the adults.
 Soap Opera Network said Logan's introduction came just in time for the usual summer teen storylines.
-The July 8 issue of Soaps In Depth listed Taylor at #3 in the "5 Things We're Loving" section.
+The July 8 issue of Soaps In Depth listed Taylor at No. 3 in the "5 Things We're Loving" section.
 Jamey Giddens praised the actress and the dynamic that Taylor brought to the teen scene and likened Taylor and Molly to the '90s feud between Brenda Barrett (Vanessa Marcil) and Karen Wexler (Marie Wilson).

 B. J. Jones

 B. J. Jones is born on October 6, 1986, and is the daughter of Tony Jones and his first wife, Tania Roskov.
 She is named Barbara Jean in honor of nurse Bobbie Spencer, who helped with the delivery.
 Bobbie adopts B. J. and marries Tony years later after Tania dies in a car accident.

 B. J. is left brain-dead after her school van is hit by a drunk driver in May 1994.
 Tony makes the decision to donate B. J.'s organs, and her heart was transplanted into her ailing cousin Maxie Jones.
-The storyline won critical acclaim and several awards for acting and writing.
+The storyline won critical acclaim and several awards for acting and writing, and remains of one the greatest storylines in daytime history.

 In February 2009, as part of the ABC Daytime "Go Red" campaign for women with heart disease, the storyline was reprised.
 Maxie falls asleep after attending the "Go Red" fashion show in New York City; while asleep she dreams of an alternate universe where she died and B. J. lived.
 On October 6, 2011, Maxie celebrates B. J.'s birthday with a red heart balloon and a small stone saying "Barbara Jean Jones: Will not be forgotten."
+In January 2024, Brighton Hertford reprised the role in episodes pertaining to the death of Bobbie Spencer.
+In the episodes, B. J. appears under the guise of Angela Brighton, a journalist doing a profile on Bobbie.